ray5fjdeci/ray5fjdeci.github.com/_posts/2017-06-25-finding-an-idea.md

 layout: post
 excerpt: >
   The first step is finding an idea, one of the most intimidating parts of this whole process.
-In this post, I describe how I go about thinking about this
+In this post, I describe how I go about tackling this
 ---
 # Getting an idea